kabilansakthivelu/portfolio/src/data/projects/project-2/index.md

 ---
 category: 'project'
-projectTitle: 'Music World'
+projectTitle: 'Chat App'
 ---

-A responsive music player web app which plays songs seamlessly.
-Users can skip or move to a particular portion of the playing track by clicking on the progress bar and can mark their favorite songs.
-Also search functionality is implemented.
+A responsive web app for all types of devices to chat with other people.
+Users can perform edit and delete operation on already sent messages and the changes will reflect in real time.

-<a href="https://github.com/kabilansakthivelu/media-player-app" target="_blank">Source Code</a>&nbsp; &nbsp;
+<a href="https://github.com/kabilansakthivelu/chat-app" target="_blank">Source Code</a>&nbsp; &nbsp;
-<a href="https://music-world-v1.netlify.app/" target="_blank">Live Demo</a>
+<a href="https://react-chatapp-v1.netlify.app/" target="_blank">Live Demo</a>